 - Sodium levels: Lower sodium content prevents overpowering saltiness and allows for better seasoning balance

-- Processing methods: Gentle processing maintains chunk structure and prevents mushy texture during mixing
+- Processing methods: Gentle processing maintains chunk structure and prevents mushy texture

 - Oil interaction: Oil-packed varieties can create greasy results that conflict with mayonnaise-based dressings